 However, Storms’ career as a gunfighter was never what he hoped it would be.
 Though he lived through several gunfights in Deadwood, history found his next noteworthy escapade in Tombstone, Arizona.
 Though some say that Storms arrived as a hired shooter in a bitter contest to control the gambling houses in Tombstone, other historians believe he simply drifted there, like the many other gamblers and gunfighters calling Tombstone home in 1881.

-For a short time, it seemed as if the confrontation had blown over, when suddenly, as Masterson and Short were talking on the boardwalk in front of the Oriental Saloon, Storms reappeared, took hold of Luke’s arm and pulled him off the sidewalk.
-Then Storms went for his gun, but Short beat him to the draw and shot him through the heart, blowing him backwards and setting his shirt afire.
+For a short time, it seemed as if the confrontation had blown over, when suddenly, as Masterson and Short were talking on the boardwalk in front of the Oriental Saloon, Storms reappeared, took hold of Luke’s arm, and pulled him off the sidewalk.
+Then Storms went for his gun, but Short beat him to the draw and shot him through the heart, blowing him backward and setting his shirt afire.
 As Charlie was falling to the ground, Luke shot him again.
 As Storms lay on the ground dead, Luke Short turned to Masterson and said, “You sure as hell pick some of the damnedest people for friends, Bat!”
 One bystander reported that “the faro games went right on as though nothing had happened.”

-Afterwards, Luke Short was arrested and given a preliminary hearing but was found not guilty on grounds of self-defense.
+Afterward, Luke Short was arrested and given a preliminary hearing but was found not guilty on grounds of self-defense.

 © Kathy Alexander/Legends of America, updated November 2022.

 Lawmen & Gunfighters Photo Gallery